In this article you will learn the easiest way to prepare perfect, tender, juicy lamb everytime. Regardless of the cut or quantity you want to enjoy.

 - Your favorite canned soup

 I know a lot of people who say they like to eat lamb but never make it at home.
 Why?
-Lamb doesn't taste good unless it is very tender, flavorful and juicy.
+Lamb doesn't taste good unless it is very tender, flavorfull, and juicy.
 There are a couple of simple keys to cooking lamb that will give you these results everytime.
-If you follow these simple steps, it doesn't matter what cut of lamb you prefer, it will turn out delicous.
+If you follow these simple steps it doesn't matter what cut of lamb you prefer it will turn out delicous.

-The first thing to remember is you must cook lamb in a generous amount of flavorful concentrated liquid and not just water.
-Canned potato soup is a favorite, but you could use any cream soup IE: cream of chicken, cream of broccoli, cream of mushroom ect.... would be very good.
+The first thing to remember is you must cook lamb in a generous amount of flavorfull concentrated liquad, and not just water.
+I use canned soup my favorite is a potato soup, but you could use any cream soup IE: cream of chicken, cream of broccoli, cream of mushroom ect.... would be very good.
 You want it to be a very thick chunky soup.

-Put the lamb into either a big soup pot on the stove, a casserole dish in the oven or a slow cooker.
-This is important for the next step.
-Cover the lamb with the soup (the number of cans depends on how much meat you are cooking) , then add some water.
-Use 1 cup of water per can of soup.
-The key is to cover the meet by at least 2 to 3 inches with liquid if possible.
+Put you lamb into either a big soup pot on the stove, a casserole dish in the oven, or a slow cooker.
+This is important for the next step then cover your lamb with the soup (number of cans depends on how much meat you are cooking) , then add some water you want to use 1 cup of water per can of soup.
+The key is to cover the meet by at least 2-3 inches with liquid if possible.
 Then you can add veggies IE: potatoes, asparugus, artichokes, and other spices you like IE: black pepper, rosemary, oregano, garlic.

-It's time for some long and slow cooking.
+Now the second key to success is long and slow cooking.
 Lamb tastes best when cooked for a very long time at a very low heat.
-You will get the most favorable and tender lamb this way.
-For stovetop cooking, bring mixture to a boil, turn down to low and simmer covered for 4 to 6 hours but watch your liquid level; add water if it gets low.
-For oven cooking, cover the dish with lid or foil cook on 275 to 300 degrees for 4 to 6 hours.
-Check at 3 hours for liquid level and tenderness.
-For slow cooker, start on high until hot and bubbly, then turn to low for 4 to 6 hours.
-Again, watch the liquid level.
+You will get the most favorable and tender lamb ever this way.
+For stove top cooking bring to a boil, turn down to low and simmer covered for 4-6 hours but watch your liquid level add water if it gets low.
+For oven cooking cover dish with lid or foil cook on 275-300 degrees for 4-6 hours check at 3 hours for liquid level and tenderness.
+For slow cooker start on high until hot and bubbly then low for 4-6 hours again watch the liquid level.

-When this dish is done, you will have lamb that falls apart with a fork and it will be flavorful and juicy.
+When this dish is done you will have lamb that falls apart with a fork, it will be so flavorfull, and juicy.
 You can serve it with pasta, rice or just a crusty bread.
 It is rich and goes great with a red wine.
-Plus, you can make great sandwiches with the leftovers.
-Keep these tips handy for your next dinner party and you will get rave reviews.
+Plus you can make great sandwiches with the left overs!
+Keep these tips handy for your next dinner party and you will get rave reviews!